 And, if you need to find a midpoint, then use this calculator for midpoint by calculator-online that helps to find the midpoint & distance of a line segment, and shows you step-by-step calculations.

 If you have the line segment having the starting endpoint (x1,x2).
 Now we will explain how to find the endpoint (x2,y2) if we know the midpoint (x,y)of the line segment.

-The missing endpoint formula to calculate endpoint from midpoint and other endpoint is as follow:
+This missing endpoint formula helps to calculate endpoint from midpoint and other endpoint.

 x2 = 2*x – x1